ProdPad Pricing 2023: How Much Does ProdPad Cost?

 Total: You’d pay a total of $2,592 each year.

-(Compare with Savio: For the same features in Savio and three seats, you could fit on the SMB plan for $49/month or $588 per year.
-Savio would save you just over $2,000 each year.)
+(Compare with Savio: For the same features in Savio and three seats, you’d need the Professional plan—for three admins, it would cost 157/month or $1,884 per year.
+Savio would save you just over $700 each year.)

 Scenario 2: You’re a larger company with 15 editors and you want roadmaps

 Now, say your team is a bit larger and you need 15 editor seats.
 You still need to bring in user feedback from your support tool, and you’d like to be able to sync with your dev tool.
 Plus, now you want to be able to create visual roadmaps to keep everyone aligned.